Amy came around the corner of the house just as the big man in the red T-shirt was about to get back into his car.

 The big man looked up, saw Amy and grunted.
 It was not a friendly grunt.

 The man outside the gate was big, very big.
 His extra-large T-shirt stretched tight across his chest, and even his jeans were tight around his upper legs, which were probably the thickest Amy had seen in her life.
-His head had been recently shaven, and now it reflected the bright afternoon sunshine like a mirror.
-Here was a man who had the word trouble written across his face, down to the tattoos on his bodybuilder arms and scar on his bicep.
-Around his neck hung a thick gold chain, and another one was stretched tight across the thickest wrist Amy had ever seen.
-The man was short, and he made Amy think of the chest freezer in her back room.
+His head had been recently shaven, and reflected the bright afternoon sunshine like a mirror.
+Here was a man who had the word trouble written across his face, down to the tattoos on his bodybuilder arms and the scar on his bicep.
+Around his neck hung a thick gold chain, another one was stretched tight across the thickest wrist Amy had ever seen.

-‘I’m looking for Peter Cook’ said the man in a threatening voice, taking two steps to the gate.
-The gravel crunching under his feet sounded as if a tipper truck had just ridden over it.
+‘I’m looking for Peter Cook,’ said the man in a threatening voice, taking two steps towards the gate.
+The gravel crunching under his feet sounded as if a tipper truck was riding over it.

 ‘Why don’t you come on in, and I’ll try to get hold of him?’ asked Amy, reaching up and inserting the key into the lock.
 The gate swung open, and Amy stood back so that the man could enter.